aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 We will create a new file in the data access layer, `lib/actions/updateContact.ts`, and bind it to the form in the edit page.

 However, we have a problem.
-We don't recieve route params in the server action (unlike the action function in Remix), so we have to pass it to the action from the page.
+We don't receive route params in the server action (unlike the action function in Remix), so we have to pass it to the action from the page.
 To do this without breaking the progressive enhancement, we could either create a hidden form field, or make a copy of `updateContact` with the `contactId` as initial arguments by using `.bind`.
 We will go with the latter:

 ```tsx
 // app/contacts/[contactId]/edit/page.tsx